The application graph editor

 events:

-lifecycle: configure
+lifecycle:

-lifecycle: activate
+lifecycle:

 Creating and deleting event edges

 Clicking on an edge also selects it, which is indicated by the increased line thickness.
 Clicking away from the edge will deselect it.
-While the edge is selected, press the delete key to delete the edge.
+While the edge is selected, press the Delete key to delete the edge.
 This will also remove the event from the YAML representation.